Home Office Texting Training

 The Only accepted opt out method at the moment is initiated by the end client replying STOP to any of the text message, remediated by the client sending START to the same number that they sent the original STOP to.

-Which would sent messages to all oklahoma region branches and also North Texas region branches.
+Which would send messages to all Oklahoma region branches and also North Texas region branches.

 Alternatively you can just select one element from one category or multiple elements from the same category as seen demonstrated with Divisions here: